-The recommended reference material is optional, but we recommend purchasing the latest version should you choose to pursue for additional certifications:
+The recommended reference material is optional, but it is recommended that you purchase the latest version should you choose to pursue for additional certifications:

 Yes, ed2go courses are completely online.
 However, keep in mind that not all certifying bodies or industry-specific certifications are recognized internationally.
 Please review your country's regulations prior to enrolling in courses that prepare for certification.

 Yes, you will be prepared to sit for the Certified Outpatient Coder (COC) offered by the American Academy of Professional Coders (AAPC).
-Students enrolled in the "voucher included" option will also receive a pre-paid voucher for the exam and AAPC membership after successful completion of the course and financial obligation.
+If you enrolled in the "voucher included" option, you will also receive a pre-paid voucher for the exam and AAPC membership after successful completion of the course and financial obligation.

 This course is open enrollment, so you can register and start the course as soon as you are ready.
 Access to your course can take 24-48 business hours.